dominicparga/osmgraphing/README.md

 [![License][github/self/license/badge]][github/self/license]

 [<img title="Balancing Saarland" src="resources/saarland_2020-07-30/balancing/workloads.gif" alt="Balancing Saarland" />](resources/saarland_2020-07-30/balancing/workloads.gif)
-> This GIF shows, how the balancing improves the distribution of `10,000` paths over the network of the German state `Saarland`.
+> This GIF shows, how the balancing improves the spread of `10,000` paths over the network of the German state `Saarland`.
 > New paths from `s` to `t` are guaranteed being not worse than `25 %` than the optimal path from `s` to `t`, with respect to travel-duration (so `55 min` becomes under `1 h 10 min` in the worst-case).

 Welcome to the `osmgraphing`-repo! `:)`